 All student researchers (for credit, paid, or volunteering) working in the Department of Biology must complete both general and laboratory-specific safety training prior to beginning research.

-On the left hand side of the EH&S main page click Register for Training, then select Hazard Communication (Online).
-Login with your net IDs and password, select Hazard Communication Training again (it’s under the heading General), and complete this one training module.
-Once you have answered all questions correctly, you will receive a completion certificate via email.
-Students enrolling in BIOL 291/491 will need to print a copy of the certificate to submit along with the Request for Approval to Register for 291/491.
+Email: firstname.lastname@example.org or email@example.com for a temporary password.
+Once in TrainTraq, search for course 11020.
+After completing the training, print out the confirmation page to submit along with the Request for Approval to Register for 291/491.
+(Also, print a copy to give to your professor for their safety records.)
 No proof of completion; no enrollment.
 Students enrolling in 291/491 for a second semester may submit a copy of their training documentation or simply repeat the training.
 If it has been more than a year since the last training, you should complete the training as a refresher.
-If you do not remember if you have completed the course, you may call EHSD at 845-2132.

-Paid student workers or volunteers should turn in their documentation to Denise Valero in BSBW 102.
+Paid student workers or volunteers should turn in their documentation directly to their professor.